toomasv/syntax-highlighter/README.md

 7. No comments :).
 TBD
 8. No code execution.
 Also incremental execution TBD.
 9. Layout is done according to W10.
 It can show with defects on other platforms/versions.
 10. Hovering works for limited range.
 After ~1.5 pages hovering stops working.
 Reason is not yet clear.
-Can be a bug or something wrong with my code.
+Can be a Red bug or something wrong with my code.
 11. Using `bold` in syntax highlighting style definitions will cause bias in `caret-to-offset` calculations and misplacement of hover-reactive boxes on layer above rich-text.
 Bug?